sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 ```
 We should now get Ethernet0/1 with 25G and Ethernet2 with 50G.
 Ethernet3 are removed if existed before.

-In short, the CLI will query the current breakout mode from `platform-running-mode.json`, it will delete ports first and then add ports back.
+In short, the CLI will query the current breakout mode from configDB, it will delete ports first and then add ports back.

 The CLI checks that only the ports in `platform.json` will be applicable for breakout mode, and only the breakout modes defined in "breakout_modes" in `platform.json` can be applied.

-When using CLI to configure the port speed, it will also query the current breakout mode `platform-running-mode.json`, and then check if the current speed is supported or not.
+When using CLI to configure the port speed, it will also query the current breakout mode from configDB, and then check if the current speed is supported or not.

 E,g, If the current breakout mode is `4x25G[10G]`, this means any ports can be configured to 25G or 10G,  but if we configure the speed with 50G or other speed, CLI will return error right away before calling the backend calls.